 Perinatal Mood and Anxiety:

 Postpartum Depression and Anxiety are common.
-Affecting 15-20% of new mothers (Postpartum Support International (PSI), 2020), postpartum depression and/or anxiety may occur at any time during the first year after delivery.
-Some mothers may experience low mood/ depression or anxiety during pregnancy, while others may develop low mood or anxiety after delivery (PSI, 2020).
+Affecting 15-20% of new mothers and birthing parents (Postpartum Support International (PSI), 2020), postpartum depression and/or anxiety may occur at any time during the first year after delivery.
+Some experience low mood/ depression or anxiety during pregnancy, while others may develop low mood or anxiety after delivery (PSI, 2020).
 If you have questions about your well-being, a good place to turn is your doctor or midwife.
 Depression and anxiety are treatable and the sooner you get help for yourself, the easier it will be to recover (ACOG,2018).

-See For Mothers for tips on stress-relief.
+See Mothers & Birthing Parents for tips on stress-relief.

 ACOG committee opinion no. 735.
 (2018).
 Obstetrics & Gynecology, 131(5), e130-e139. doi:10.1097/AOG.0000000000002632